jlouis/eministat/README.md

 # Examples

-Suppose you have measured the blade thickness in (μs) of a Ligustrum, one in the sun and one in the shade.
+Suppose you have measured the leaf thickness in (μs) of a Ligustrum, one in the sun and one in the shade.
 You wonder if there is any measurable difference between these two data sets.
 This is the question `eministat` can answer:

 	7> eministat:x(95.0, Sun, Shade).
 	x sun